-9 ways to use an online whiteboard in product management
+How to use a digital whiteboard in product management

-How often do you use an online whiteboard?
-If you are a product manager, an online whiteboard is probably your go-to for activities such as brainstorming and sprint retrospectives.
-It is a handy tool for thinking through concepts in a visual, nonlinear way.
-And it offers a central place for virtual collaboration (making online whiteboards especially popular on remote and hybrid teams).
+How often do you use a whiteboard tool?
+If you are a product manager, a digital whiteboard is probably your go-to for activities such as brainstorming and sprint retrospectives.
+It is handy for thinking through concepts in a visual, nonlinear way.
+And it offers a central place for virtual collaboration (making digital whiteboards especially popular on remote and hybrid teams).

 But what about the other jobs you have to do — feature prioritization or presenting your roadmap, for instance?
 Ever try a whiteboard?

-You can use an online whiteboard at any stage of product development.
-You rely on innovative thinking and cross-functional collaboration throughout the entire process of building a product, both of which whiteboards are excellent for.
+You can use a digital whiteboard at any stage of product development.
+You rely on innovative thinking and cross-functional collaboration throughout the entire process of building a product, which whiteboard tools are excellent for.
 So it makes sense that they have a place in your workflows, from discovery to delivery (and we happen to have a few ideas on how to implement them).

-Try the only whiteboard made for product development — get 30 days free.
+Try the only whiteboard made for product teams — 30 days free.

-It is likely that you already use an online whiteboard for a few of these use cases, but we hope that some ideas in this list will be new to you.
-Let's go over some examples of how product managers can use whiteboards in each of the nine stages of product development:
+It is likely that you already use a digital whiteboard for a few of these use cases, but we bet that some ideas in this list will be new to you.
+Let's go over examples of how product managers can use whiteboards throughout the product development process — plus, whiteboard templates to help you get started.

 Product managers set the product strategy.
 As you think about goals and initiatives as well as the broader direction for your product, whiteboards can be useful for envisioning what you want to achieve.
 Strategic analysis, modeling, and artifacts — get it all done quickly and collaboratively in a visual space.